Quantum Policy Gradient in Reproducing Kernel Hilbert Space: Numerical policy gradient

 for all $l=-m,-m+1,\dots,m-1,m$ where $m = \lfloor \frac{k-1}{2} \rfloor$.
 This leads to the following expression for the derivative (cf. Eq.74 in \cite{Jerbi2022})

-where the first term is the estimate and the second term is the Lagrangian remainder.
-Note that the first term can be seen as a smoothed function value which makes the value function linear over the central differencing scheme such that its average is close to the gradient.
-The smoothed function value is also given by the shorthand $V_{(2m)}(\theta+ h) = \sum_{l=-m}^{m} \frac{c_{l}^{(2m)} V(\theta+lh)}{h}$.
+where $h > 0$, $\xi_l \in [\theta,\theta+lh]$ for all $l$, $V_{(2m)}(\theta,h)$ indicates the estimate based on a smoothed function value, and $R_V^k$ is the Lagrangian remainder.
+The smoothed function value makes the different point estimates linear over the central differencing scheme such that its average is close to the true derivative.